DecisionVis/deltamoea/doc/technotes/archive.md

 individuals.
 Nevertheless, it is possible that this will happen.
 If it does, the overflow individuals will be sorted into the next rank and a warning will be emitted.
-While it will be possible for UDMOEA to continue its multiobjective search in this case, its selection preference for superior Pareto ranks will disfavor the part of decision space represented by the individuals that
+While it will be possible for δMOEA to continue its multiobjective search in this case, its selection preference for superior Pareto ranks will disfavor the part of decision space represented by the individuals that